What It's Like Recovering from a Suicide Attempt

 “Depressed people don’t have less fear of death than anyone else, nor are they more selfish, it’s just that the pain they live with is too much to bear,” Haig tells me.
 “That said, suicide is always preventable, with the right help.”
 In February, Carlisle conducted a courageous and moving interview with Absolute Radio, where he described his own “self-loathing” and his “hatred of myself”, but also his new found “hope” in his recovery.

 “When I did decide to take my own life, I almost didn’t know what I was doing.
 I was on autopilot,” says Jaabir.
-“I felt like I was someone else.
-As hard as I tried, I couldn’t find myself.
+“I felt like I was someone else, like, as hard as I tried, I couldn’t find myself.
 I had all these negative ideas and thoughts going around in my head all the time: how useless I was in my job, how I would be alone forever.
 All of that compounded together.

 “In my mind, I wanted my pain to be over and I didn’t want to be prevented from doing it.
 I thought I was doing the right thing.
 I had planned it out and drove a long distance to do it, but it was almost like I wasn’t aware of what I was doing.
-It was only when the chaplains who patrol the area that I’d chosen to end my life spoke to me that I exited the trance.
+It was only when the Chaplaincy team spoke to me that I exited the trance.
 Only then I thought, ‘What am I doing here?’”

 “Depression and anxiety have a lot of symptoms below the neck, just as many physical illnesses have mental effects.
 We need to talk about mental health exactly as we talk about physical health.
 No one is 100 percent physically or mentally healthy” – Matt Haig